Learn how to make sense of your infant or toddler’s sleep challenges, and find out how to appropriately address them.

 Have you noticed any trends or patterns in your child’s sleep challenges?
 If so, what are they?
 How might this information help you understand and respond to the problem?

 What have you tried in responding to your child’s sleep challenges?
-What has worked?
-What hasn’t worked?
+Take note of what has worked and what hasn’t.
 Why do you think that might be?

 When to Seek Help

-Contact your health care provider and ask about behavioral therapists or child development professionals who can assist you in developing an effective sleep plan for your family.
+Contact your health care provider and ask about behavioral therapists or child development professionals who can assist in developing an effective sleep plan.
 There is a lot of growth and change that take place in the first year of a child’s life.
 Challenges with sleep are to be expected as babies’ systems are still working on getting regulated.
 Seek the guidance of a child development professional if after 12 months of age your child experiences the following behaviors for at least for 4 weeks:

 - has significant difficulty falling asleep

 - wakes up in the middle of the night and requires you to get her back to sleep and/or